Yoast/wordpress-seo/readme.txt

 Release date: January 10th, 2022

-Yoast SEO 19.13 proactively fixes an issue we found in the upcoming release of the Gutenberg editor.
-This release of the block editor breaks the link functionality when used in conjunction with Yoast SEO.
-The Yoast SEO release works around that so users can keep adding and changing links.
-Find out more about what's new in Yoast SEO 19.13 in [our release post](https://yoa.st/release-20-12-22)!

 #### Enhancements

 * Avoids a deprecation notice for the Yoast sidebar panel in the block editor.